 - The network must be configured to allow traffic to our servers (different from VoIP)

 - Hardware must be mounted in a location with power and internet connectivity via a CAT5 cable.
+This device operates using the customer’s wired network as primaryWAN with a backup connection using the built-in cellular service.
+250mb is included with theservice per month, which assumes it’s a backup.

 - If devices are to be connected to the unit that is not in the same room, copper pairs must be extended or punched down from the device.